Thursday, July 21, 2011

 As for repairs to a doll that has been dropped or purchased with missing parts, go to a professional.
 I have been repairing Kachinas and wood carvings since 1980.
 I’ve gone so far as to travel to the Hopi mesas and ask permission to repair certain items and have been granted access to gathering materials for the repairs.

-Bad glue (such as Gorilla Glue) leads to more complications down the road, such as staining and misalignment of the pieces.
+Bad glue (such as Gorilla Glue and Crazy Glue) leads to more complications down the road, such as staining and misalignment of the pieces.

 Lost pieces can be replaced.
-Feathers can also be replaced, but if you start to see tell tale signs of feather damage place your doll in direct sunlight for a few days, turning him in all 4 directions each day, this should kill most feather mites.
+Feathers can also be replaced, but if you start to see tell tale signs of feather damage place your doll in direct sunlight (such as on a windowsill) for a few days, turning him in all 4 directions each day, this should kill most feather mites.
 If you can place the doll into a sealed plastic bag this will speed the process of killing the mites.

 Often times a broken foot is a good indicator of age and of your doll being the real deal.
 Feet are the first part of a doll to break when played with, usually the toe tip winds up lost, this too can be replaced.